Permanent Resident Card: Everything You Need to Know

 The steps to file for permanent residency in the United States vary depending on the category under which the applicant will file as well as whether the individual lives in the U.S. Most applicants will need to file form I-485, which is the application to register permanent residence or adjust status.
 However, if a family member is applying on behalf of an alien relative, he or she will use form I-30.

 Because there are several options to obtain a permanent resident card, it's best to work with an immigration attorney to make sure that the right forms are completed and filed.
 Working with a lawyer can help expedite the process and avoid costly mistakes.

 If you need help with a permanent resident card, you can post your legal need or concerns on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.